There are so many different dogs in the world, and finding the right one will always be a challenge.

 Another thing to account for when you are searching for the right dog is whether or not you can find the right breeder.

-The problem with the Yakutian Laika is that it is a dog that is quite rare outside of Russia and Yakutsk in general, so you may have some troubles locating a breeder in the US.
+The problem with the Yakutian Laika is that it is a dog that is quite rare outside of Russia and Yakutsk in general, so you may have some trouble locating a breeder in the US.

 There are a few things that you will have to do to ensure that you have a reputable breeder, should you find one.